FreedomToTibet/employees-list-class-components-react/README.md

 # employees list application
-### Of course, starting with React 16.8, Facebook recommends to create  functional components instead of class ones nowadays.
-But many projects that were created in the past require support today.
-So I learned to work with class components too.
+### Of course, starting with React 16.8, Facebook recommends creating functional components instead of class ones.
+But many projects created in the past need support today.
+And so I studied how class components work.